 Claire Turner: Project Manager – Claire was Chief Executive of Manchester Histories, the charity that delivers Manchester Histories Festival.
 She has over 20 years’ experience of working in the cultural, tourism and charity sectors, establishing charitable organisations, initiating and programming major events, developing community arts projects and providing consultancy for a range of organisations.

 Dr. Fiona Cosson: Research Associate – Fiona is a social and oral historian with particular interests in community history and in histories of communities.
-She is currently a Lecturer in Modern History at Bournemouth University.
+She is a Senior Lecturer in Modern History at Bournemouth University.